 To explain those figures better, the achievement of the plans would see 80% of the major cities in China covered by the new high-speed rail network.
 Also, 30,000 kilometers is roughly 6.5 times the distance between New York and Los Angeles (when traveled by road).
 So, in other words, it’s a very substantial high-speed rail network.
 The plans reportedly have the double intent of bolstering growth and cutting down on road travel and associated air pollution and greenhouse gas emissions, in addition to better linking the country’s urban centers, of course.
 Bloomberg provides more: Good news for those in China.
-Netherlands Bans New Sales of Gas-Powered Cars.
-Earlier this year, we reported on the Dutch Labour Party’s initiative to instate a ban on new gas and diesel car sales in the Netherlands by 2025.
+Self-Driving Cars Debut in Colarado.
+Right now, you can head over to a local Volvo dealership and test drive a 2017 Volvo S90.

+Since then other countries started discussing similar possibilities to phase out gas-powered cars on a comparable timeline.
+India recently confirmed that it is evaluating a scheme for all its fleet to be electric by 2030 and the Norwegian government is discussing a similar mandate by 2025.
 Norway Bans New Sales of Gas-Powered Cars.
 Norway’s four main political parties have been discussing a possible ban on new gasoline-powered car sales (diesel or petrol) for quite some time, but they were not able to come to an understanding until now, according to a new report from Dagens Næringsliv (Paywall), an important newspaper in Norway.

 The four main political parties, both from the right and the left, have agreed on a new energy policy that will include a ban on new gasoline-powered car sales as soon as 2025 – making it one of the most aggressive timeline of its kind for such a policy.
 What’s probably most remarkable here is that Norway is currently one of the world’s largest Oil exporters.
 China Hits Target of 20% Alternate Fuel Vehicles of 35m Annual Sales.
+China's Hainan Province Ends Fossil Fuel Car Sales.
+BEIJING (AFP) - China's southern Hainan island will end sales of fossil fuel-only cars in 2030, officials said, becoming the first province to announce a target end date for a transition away from gas guzzlers.

+Beijing announced plans in 2017 to phase out petrol vehicles across the nation, but it did not set a date, as the country aims to cut pollution and reduce its dependence on imported oil.
 Germany Mandates All New Cars Must Be Electric.
 Hammer, dropped.
 Dismayed that CO2 emissions from motor transport have not dropped in the country since 1990, Germany is taking what some will consider an extreme measure.
 Others will think it’s about time.
 As of 2030, all new cars registered in Germany must be emissions free, according to The Globe and Mail.
-India's New Cars 100% EV.
-NEW DELHI: India is looking at having an all-electric car fleet by 2030 with an express objective of lowering the fuel import bill and running cost of vehicles.
+30% of India's Transport Electric.
+Prime Minister Narendra Modi said India plans to come up with a stable policy soon for electric vehicles and alternative fuel-driven transport.